youngcet/shared_preferences_wrapper/README.md

 - Remove specific keys or clear all data from shared preferences.
 - Retrieve all shared preferences as a map.
 - Check if shared preferences are empty.
-- Encrypt/Decrypt sensitive data stored in shared preferences
+- Encrypt/Decrypt sensitive data stored in shared preferences.
-- Add or update multiple key-value pairs in a single batch operation
+- Add or update multiple key-value pairs in a single batch operation.
-- Add or remove listeners for shared preference changes
+- Add or remove listeners for shared preference changes.
-- Organize preferences based on specific groups or categories
+- Organize preferences based on specific groups or categories.
 - Namespace Support: Implement namespaces for easier management of different sets of preferences.
+- A fluent API for chaining multiple operations in a more readable manner.

 ## Supported Data Types
 - **String**